Krohz/Krohz/README.md

 ## Welcome to my GitHub profile.
 I'm a student enginner software.
 I have always been hard working and goal's focused

-🌱 Currently i'm into Php and English Language.

 👯 I want to work with other people and collaborate in many projects.

 💬 Ask me whatever you want about web development and i will help you.
 I like to work in group with other people and learn together.